John Fane, 10th Earl of Westmorland

-John Fane, 10th Earl of Westmorland, KG, PC (1 June 1759 – 15 December 1841), styled Lord Burghersh between 1771 and 1774, was a British Tory politician of the late 18th and early 19th centuries, who served in most of the cabinets of the period, primarily as Lord Privy Seal.
+John Fane, 10th Earl of Westmorland, KG, PC (1 June 1759 – 15 December 1841), styled Lord Burghersh between 1771 and 1774, was a British Tory politician of the late 18th and early 19th centuries, who served in most of the cabinets of the period, primarily as Lord Privy Seal ultimately spending 33 years in the Cabinet.

 Background

-Westmorland was the son of John Fane, 9th Earl of Westmorland, and Augusta, daughter of Lord Montague Bertie.
+Westmorland was the son of John Fane, 9th Earl of Westmorland, and Lady Augusta Bertie, daughter of Capt.
+Lord Montagu Bertie (the seventh child of Robert Bertie, 1st Duke of Ancaster and Kesteven).
 He succeeded in the earldom on the death of his father in 1774.

 Political career

-In 1789 Westmorland was appointed Joint Postmaster General by William Pitt the Younger and sworn of the Privy Council.
+In 1789 Westmorland was appointed Joint Postmaster General by William Pitt the Younger and sworn into the Privy Council.
 Already the same year he was appointed Lord Lieutenant of Ireland by Pitt, a post he held until 1794.
 On 18 February 1793, he was appointed a deputy lieutenant of Northamptonshire.
 From 1795 to 1798 he was Master of the Horse under Pitt.
 The latter year Pitt made him Lord Privy Seal, a position he would hold under five prime Ministers (Pitt, Addington, Pitt again, Portland, Perceval and Liverpool) for the next 35 years, except between 1806 and 1807 when Lord Grenville was in office.

-Westmorland raised a Northamptonshire volunteer cavalry regiment in 1797, and was appointed its colonel on 20 April 1797.
+Westmorland was a "fierce" defender of slavery, and in 1799 denounced efforts by British abolitionists to abolish Britain's involvement in the Atlantic slave trade.
+He also raised a British Volunteer Corps cavalry regiment in Northamptonshire in 1797, and was appointed its colonel on 20 April 1797.
 He was later Lord Lieutenant of Northamptonshire between 1828 and 1841.
 He was made a Knight of the Garter in 1793.